roaga/training-CNNs-on-blurred-images/README.md

 These scripts I wrote show how data was blurred with different procedures, used to train multiple CNN architectures, and how they were tested and presented.

+You will find these useful if you want examples of processing images and training and testing CNNs on them (especially using OpenCV and PyTorch).

-Everything written in Python and PyTorch.
+Everything written in Python, PyTorch, and OpenCV.